Shushankit007/The-World-Bank--IBRD-IDA--Financial-Analysis/README.md

 # **World Bank(IBRD-IDA) Financial Analysis**

 ## **Project Overview**
-The World Bank IBRD and IDA financial Analysis project aims to provide a comprehensive overview of the loans and credits extended by the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA).
-Leveraging Excel for data cleaning, validation, analysis, and visualization, this project focuses on understanding key metrics such as loan distribution, repayment performance, interest rates, and credit risk exposure.
-The analysis of this data seeks to uncover patterns and insights that can inform better decision-making and policy formulation at a global level.
+The World Bank IBRD and IDA Financial Analysis project offers a comprehensive examination of the loans, credits, net flows, and commitments extended by the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA) from 2010 to 2025.
+Utilizing Excel for data cleaning and analysis, and Tableau for visualization, the project focuses on key financial metrics such as loan distribution, repayment performance, interest rates, and credit risk exposure.
+The inclusion of net flows and commitments analysis provides additional insights into the allocation and management of financial resources, supporting informed decision-making and policy formulation at a global level.

 ## **Objectives:**
 ### IBRD Loans Analysis